tony-go/codesign-macos/README.markdown

 # Codesign macOS application with CMake

-This project illustrate how could we codesign a macOS application with CMake.
+This project illustrates how we could codesign a macOS application with CMake.

 In this project will try to codesign a basic CLI application written in C++.